Sweet coconut small Asian pancakes (gluten free, vegan)

 Our initial plan was to do Mexican food but while studying the Mexican kitchen both Es and myself realised that maybe that was not the most exciting kitchen to cook from.
 Don’t get me wrong; I love Mexican and I could eat it any day but it was a bit tortilla, taco, burrito etc overdose in the cookbooks we were going through.

-This simple recipe with sweet coconut pancakes was a hit with both Esmee and myself.
+This simple recipe with sweet coconut asian pancakes was a hit with both Esmee and myself.
 They are completely different in taste to normal pancakes but not any less delicious.
 Best served straight out of the pan.
-The outside is than nice and crispy and the inside is soft and goey.
+The outside is nice and crispy and the inside is soft and goey.
+Due to the use of rice flour these Asian pancakes are also naturally gluten free and vegan.

 We made them into a Danish aebleskiver pan.
 This is a little bigger than a regular Dutch pancake pan, but any pan will be good.
 You can also bake crepes from them if you would like or find it easier.